You have turned-in this assignment. You can review the lesson and see your previous answers.

 The laws required that goods imported to England or its colonies be transported in English ships.

-The goal was to ensure that the economic benefits of colonial trade flowed back to England and reduced reliance on foreign, particularly Dutch shipping and trade networks.
+The goal was to ensure that the economic benefits of colonial trade flowed back to England and reduced reliance on foreign, particularly Dutch, shipping and trade networks.

-England also grew its navy in an attempt to get the upper hand, but in 1674, England was humiliatingly defeated after being involved in three wars against the Dutch.
+But in 1674, England was humiliatingly defeated after being involved in three wars against the Dutch.

-And we can see an illustration of a naval battle between the English and the Dutch on the left.
+And we can see an illustration of a naval battle between the English and Dutch on the left.

-Therefore, the East India Company was driven away from the Spice Islands of the East Indies.
+Therefore, the East India Company was driven away from the spice islands of the East Indies.

-In 1688, however, the colonial rivalry between England and the Dutch was brought to an end when the Glorious Revolution resulted in a Dutch monarch, William of Orange, being invited to take the English crown.
+In 1688, however, the colonial rivalry between England and the Dutch was brought to an end when the glorious revolution resulted in a Dutch monarch, William of Orange, being invited to take the English crown.

-We can see a painting on the left of William III, William of Orange of the Dutch Republic, and Mary II, the daughter of the English king James II, who were joint monarchs of England.
+We can see a painting on the left of William III, William of Orange of the Dutch Republic, and Mary II, the daughter of the English King James II, who were joint monarchs of England.

-One result of this was that England agreed to focus its trade on the dyes and textiles, which the Indian subcontinents had to offer, instead of the spices in the East Indies.
+One result of this was that England agreed to focus its trade on the dyes and textiles which the Indian subcontinents had to offer, instead of the spices in the East Indies.

-So then at the close of 1688, England had dipped her toes into the waters of empire building.
+So then, at the close of 1688, England had dipped her toes into the waters of empire building.

-However, England was still a small fish in a big pond, competing with the imperial giants, such as the Dutch, France, Spain, and the Mughals, all of whom had their own well-established colonies and trade routes.
+However, England was still a small fish in a big pond, competing with the imperial giants such as the Dutch, France, Spain, and the Mughals, all of whom had their own well-established colonies and trade routes.

 Okay, let's have a check for understanding.

 What was the purpose of the Navigation Acts?
-A, to encourage free trade with all nations.

 C, to reduce customs duties in order to promote trade.